phpearth/conduct/conduct.md

 the visibility of other topics.
 Duplicates will be removed from the group timeline.

 There is no place for low-quality content.
-Low-quality content include topics with only code *without a proper description of the problem*, unclear photos of screens that are hard to read and job opportunity shares that don't have a proper introduction.
+Low-quality content includes topics with only code and *without any proper description of the problem*, unclear photos of screens that are difficult to read, and job opportunity shares that don't have a proper introduction.

 ### Forbidden content

 It is not allowed to post content that does not cover PHP and web-centric development.
-Any violation of this rule will result in permanent removal of the membership.
-Content that violates the Facebook community standards will be forwarded to the Facebook staff.
+Any violation of this rule will result in permanent removal of membership.
+Content that violates the Facebook community standards will be forwarded to Facebook staff.

-**Job opportunities** must be PHP or web development related and should be done in a peaceful period.
-Do not post your stuff every day or every hour.
-Our group aims to discussions and should not act as a job feed.
-Any other opportunities will be removed.
-Job opportunities that encourage discrimination as outlined below under "Social Behavior" are not acceptable.
+**Job opportunities** must be related to PHP or web development!
+Use some discretion in the frequency of such posts, and do not post them every day or every hour.
+Our group is aimed primarily at discussions and should not act as a job feed.
+Any off-topic opportunities will be removed.
+Job opportunities that encourage discrimination as outlined below under "Social Behavior" are not acceptable and will be removed.

 Humor and sarcasm are not encouraged because they can have different points of reference among users.